 Senior Capstone Design - Capstone projects are designed to encourage students to think critically, solve challenging problems, and develop skills such as oral communication, public speaking, research skills, media literacy, teamwork, planning, self-sufficiency, or goal setting—i.e., skills that will help prepare them for college, modern careers, and adult life.
 In most cases, the projects are also interdisciplinary, in the sense that they require students to apply skills or investigate issues across many different subject areas or domains of knowledge.
 Capstone projects also tend to encourage students to connect their projects to community issues or problems, and to integrate outside-of-school learning experiences, including activities such as interviews, scientific observations, or internships.
 In this one-day workshop, NCAC will facilitate your team to design a customized senior capstone.

 School Counselors Central of Academy Success - Is your district or school moving to an Academy model?
-What does this mean for you as a professional school counselor?
 This workshop teaches school counselors, principals and district administrators how to implement an effective developmental, comprehensive school- counseling program that directly aligns with the NCAC National Standards of Practice for Academies.
 This workshop will demonstrate how merging the academy team model with the ASCA National model can accelerate an Academy’s progress in meeting school improvement goals while also developing the social-emotional, career and college ready competencies of all students.
 As a participant, you will review your school specific data in order to set specific counseling program goals that will help you demonstrate the impact of your school counseling program on Academy and student success.
 Participants will learn best practices on how implementation of the Academy model supports school counselors in developing highly effective programs, services and interventions for all students.
 In addition, participants will learn how the Academy model assists with helping students prepare and select pathways to college/postsecondary while still providing alternative schedule options to personalize learning.
 Effective academy counseling will increase attendance rates, graduation rates and students who are on track for successful transition into college and career.
-Participants will leave with actual documents and tools that will change how you and others view your school counseling program!
+Participants will leave with documents and tools that will change how you and others view your school counseling program.
 Two-day training.